Xuefeng-Zhu/javascript-stars/README.md

 * [quill](https://github.com/quilljs/quill) - A cross browser rich text editor with an API
 * [write-good](https://github.com/btford/write-good) - Naive linter for English prose
 * [side-comments](https://github.com/aroc/side-comments) - An interface component to give your site/app Medium.com style commenting
+* [At.js](https://github.com/ichord/At.js) - Add Github like mentions autocomplete to your application.

 ## Effect
 * [parallax](https://github.com/wagerfield/parallax) - Parallax Engine that reacts to the orientation of a smart device